-The elevated front portion of a fifth-wheel traditionally houses your master bedroom.
+New, smaller (and lighter) fifth-wheels are currently the fastest growing segment of the fifth wheel universe.
+While there’s still plenty of scale-busting fifth wheels on the market with tow weights in the 20,000 lbs. range, there’s also plenty of options well below 10,000 lbs.
+Granted, you’ll still need a vehicle capable of accepting the unique fifth-wheel hitch, but you can often get away with a typical, gas powered pick-up.
+The front portion of a fifth-wheel (the part that hangs over the truck bed), traditionally houses the master bedroom.
 In recent years, though, we’re starting to see front mounted living rooms, bathrooms and even kitchens.
 You’ll find the bathroom in a fifth wheel is usually larger than a travel trailer and in some larger models a built in washer/dryer is included.
 Many manufacturers will plumb and wire for after-market washers and driers, allowing you to buy and install your own.

-Fifth Wheels have traditionally been big, skewing toward campers who spend considerable time traveling.
-With the trend toward smaller and lighter RVs in the last few years, though, the industry is starting to offer smaller fifth-wheels than we’ve ever seen.
-You’ll notice it’s not just the size of the footprint that has shrunk, either.
+With the trend toward smaller and lighter RVs in the last few years, the fifth-wheel market has done an excellent job at keeping itself relevant.
 We’re seeing lightweight metal frames starting to replace traditional (and heavier) stick-built wood framing.
 Composite type sheathing materials have also helped cut the tow weight of even the biggest Fivers.
 Shorter overall lengths have been helped by the increased usage of slide-outs.
 In fact, you’ll find some Fivers now featuring up to six slide-outs.
 Six!

 You may want to consider a Fiver if you are considering SnowBird or FullTime travel.
 Even though there are numerous full-sized (and very popular) Travel Trailers on the market, some research on Fivers may be worth your time.
 If you determine that a new tow vehicle will be necessary, keep in mind that a motorhome may actually be less expensive.
-Why, you ask?
-Well, the RV and tow vehicle are combined.
 Like everything else, you’ll find there are pros and cons with both types of RVs.
 If you do your homework you’ll quickly find which approach will best meet your needs.
 Some campers like the fact they can move around inside their motorhome while traveling.
 Others like the convenience of having a separate and easy to drive vehicle when they arrive at their destination.
 Whichever option works best for you, quality of construction and customer service after the sale must remain paramount to your search.

 So how do you find out which fifth wheels will meet your needs?
 How do you negotiate the best price?
 Questions like these and many others are answered in our best-selling guide: The Travel Trailer & Fifth Wheel Comparison Guide.